moonjukhim/GCP/D.Data engineering and smart analytics/D-a.Data Analyst Learning Path/From Data to Insights with GCP/README.md

 ### Creating and Optimizing your Data Warehouse
 - 06 - Storing and Ingesting new Datasets
+    - Lab 5: Ingesting New Datasets into BigQuery
 - 07 - Enriching your Data Warehouse with JOINs
+    - Lab 6: Troubleshooting and Solving Data Join Pitfalls
 - 08 - Partitioning your Queries and Tables for Advanced Insights
+    - Lab 7: Creating Date-Partitioned Tables in BigQuery
 - 09 - Designing Schemas that Scale_ Arrays and Structs in BigQuery
+    - Lab 8: Schema Design for Performance: Arrays and Structs in BigQuery
 - 10 - Optimizing Queries for Performance

 ### Machine Learning for Structured and Unstructured Datasets